Things to do in Algarve? Below you will find the best places to visit, tours and many other tips 😉

 On this impressive 6Km trail, you see secluded beaches, magnificent sea caves, a working lighthouse, unique fauna and flora and amazing rock formations.
 It’s suitable for all ages and takes between 3 – 5 hours.

-Pro tip: The Seven Hanging Valleys Trail is not difficult, but the heat can make it one of the hardest things to do in Algarve.
+Pro tip: The Seven Hanging Valleys Trail is not difficult, but the heat can make it very hard.
 Better to do it early in the morning and bring plenty of water and a hat because there isn’t much shade along the way.

 9 – Take a Day Trip to Silves and Serra de Monchique